About the Playwright

 As an artist, Gorman is obsessed with the idea of invisibility—that there is a whole class and culture of people among us that feels, for all intents and purposes, invisible.
 His work on this project features a mythical chorus of ghostly whale hunters and modern day commercial fishermen inspired by Ahab's stowaway crew—"Fedallah and the Phantoms"— who represent those who are often “invisible” in our society—the addict; our abandoned and alienated working communities; the marginalized.
 "To make visible the invisible, and in the process, restore dignity to a people who have been stripped of it by fatal forces often beyond their control—that is my current goal as an artist" --Mike Gorman

-Mike makes his home in Maine and New York City.
+Mike lives and works in Maine and New York City.

 Mike with Ellen Stewart, founder of La MaMa Theater where

 he is currently the Theater's Playwright in Residence.

 Mike & "The Fabulous Giggin' Brothers" in NYC for their